Detrese Dowridge

 Heather Johnson

 Heather Johnson is a proud native of Columbus, Ohio.
-As a Certified Community Health Worker, she has dedicated herself to advocating for various causes, including housing justice, reproductive justice, criminal justice, fighting voter suppression, police accountability, and climate justice.
+As a previously Certified Community Health Worker, she has dedicated herself to advocating for various causes, including housing justice, reproductive justice, mothering justice, criminal justice, fighting voter suppression, police accountability, and climate justice.

-Heather was integral to several impactful organizations, including FREEDOMBLOC, Ohio Women's Alliance, Columbus Police Accountability Project, HEER2SERVE, and serves as a contractor for LDF NAACP.
+Heather was integral to several impactful organizations, including FREEDOMBLOC, Ohio Women's Alliance, Columbus Police Accountability Project, HEER2SERVE and other Black led organizations.
 She is also one of the co-founders of Justice Unity & Social Transformation (JUST), a remarkable initiative providing essential community services.
 Through JUST's bi-monthly events, Heather and her team distribute free hot and nutritious food, hygiene products, first aid supplies, menstrual products, clothing for all ages and sizes, and barrier-free contraception.

 Heather's dedication to positive change extends beyond Ohio, as she has also made significant contributions in her new home, Baltimore.
-She played a pivotal role in organizing the Renters United Maryland Summit, canvassed with Baltimore Renters United, provided compelling testimony with Organizing Black, and supported youth coalitions working on issues related to mental health and education.
+She played a pivotal role in organizing the Renters United Maryland Summit, employed by Baltimore Renters United, provided compelling testimony with Organizing Black, and supported youth coalitions working on issues related to mental health and education.
 Heather Johnson is a force for positive transformation, driven by her unwavering commitment to equity and justice.
+Heather is a 2025 Mamavist Movement Fellow and an alumni of Black Organizing Leadership and Dignity (BOLD) class of 2024.
 She is deeply committed to fostering safer and more stable spaces for individuals of all ages, from the youngest to the tallest among us.

 Organizer